 Apart from the well preserved stone walls and gates, the Fortress exhibits numerous remains from the turbulent history of Nis.
 It is also a park, a green oasis in the centre of the city , with a lot of caffes and children playgrounds.

 WIDTH OF THE RAMPART:

-The entrance is free.
-The fortress is open throughout the year 24 hours a day.
+Free entry.
+The Fortress is open throughout the year 24 /7.

 MAJOR ATTRACTIONS INSIDE THE FORTRESS: